licursi14/summer2015/README.md

 Summer2015
-Coding Space for the work done in the summer of 2015
+Coding Space for the Work Done in the Summer of 2015
 ====================================================

 My name is Luke Licursi.
 I am currently looking for somehing productive and helpful to do with my summer.